Chapter 0: Soldier of Fortune

 A single word came over the radio: “Go.”

-Four of Aiden’s team split off to approach the small structure where a handful of poor souls lived while he, the new guy, and two others approached the vault entrance.
+Four of Aiden’s team split off towards the structure where a handful of poor souls lived while he, the new guy, and two others approached the vault entrance.
 He barely heard silenced gunshots behind him over their boots crunching on the packed snow.

 Two people in puffy coats came around a corner in front of them, but before they could understand what the commotion was about their red blood and stained down feathers were sprayed onto the blank canvas of the frost-covered walls, like an abstract painting.
-Aiden briefly took note and kept up his pace.
+Aiden briefly took note and tossed a few charges into the control room and refrigeration units as he kept up his pace.

 At the end of the hall the two teams split up.
-While laying charges around the seed vault Aiden heard the echo of an unsilenced gunshot ring out and cursed.
+The normally airlocked security doors were open, giving them easy access to the vaults.
+The rooms were filled with tall shelves stacked with boxes of seeds from the far corners of the world, many the last of their kind.
+Aiden let himself marvel for a moment before he began laying charges.
+Then he heard the bang of an unsilenced gunshot ring out and cursed.
 He readied his assault rifle and moved to where his partner had been, this time stealthily.

-He stalked around a corner and saw a figure duck behind a large metal crate, presumably armed.
+He stalked around a corner and saw a figure duck behind a stack of crates, presumably armed.
 He didn’t have time for this shit.
 Fortunately he was prepared, and uninhibited by a concern for damaging the facility.

 Ha!
 That was just why he was here.